Pension scheme returns, Accounting for Tax returns and event reports you must complete and send to HMRC if you're a scheme administrator.

 If the transfer is taxable you’ll also need to report the information on your AFT return and pay the tax due.

 Pension flexibility payments and pension flexibility death benefits payments

-You can read find more information about this in chapter 2 of the CWG2 guide.
+You can find more information about this in chapter 2 of the CWG2 guide.

-Registered pension schemes operating relief at source must submit an annual information return detailing all member contributions paid in the previous tax year.
+Registered pension schemes operating relief at source, must submit an annual information return giving details of all net contributions paid in the previous tax year.

-Read more about relief at source annual information return.
+Read more about relief at source annual return of information.